sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/spark-submit.rst

    :alt: connection
    :width: 60%

-5. Save Connection
+5. Save connection :

-Once you have updated the above parameters, click on  ``Save`` the connection.
+Once you have updated the above parameters, click on  ``Save`` the connection to save the newly created Livy connection.

 ..
-Note:: Make sure that above Configuration configured should be accessible from Sparkflows Web Server URL.
+Note:: Make sure that the above configured configuration should be accessible from Sparkflows web server URL.